 Did you know fashion models have “clever, time-tested ploys” to get around the stigma associated with their professions?
 Like claiming to be from a family of doctors or asserting that they don’t wear makeup when not working.
-These observations come via Manjima Bhattacharjya in her wonderful new book Mannequin who also notes that, “Stigma cannot be easily scrubbed away.
-Neither can it be surgically removed.”
+These observations come via Manjima Bhattacharjya in her wonderful new book Mannequin, in which she also notes that “stigma cannot be easily scrubbed away, neither can it be surgically removed.”

 That is true, but if there was to be a considered and well-thought-out plan of action aimed at engaging with and removing the stigma attached to the fashion and entertainment industry, Mannequin is really it.
 Published by Zubaan, Mannequin is about the different women working in India’s “glamour industry”.
 Now of course “glamour” is a word that holds particular appeal to any Malayali worth her salt, given the humour and multiplicity of its possible uses, but it isn’t just this predisposition to like the word that made Mannequin so very satisfying and enjoyable a read for me.